-Jon Anderson ran his hand through a tangle of almost shoulder-length black hair, uncovering the small "Infinity" button pinned to his blue tee the second of a recent Australian visit, stood out colorfully against the backdrop of the all blue suite at Los Angeles' posh Beverly Hilton Hotel.
+Jon Anderson ran his hand through a tangle of almost shoulder-length black hair, uncovering the small "Infinity" button pinned to his blue tee shirt.
+His red sunburn, the souvenir of a recent Australian visit, stood out colorfully against the backdrop of the all blue suite at Los Angeles' posh Beverly Hilton Hotel.
 He sat passively, almost tranquilly, glancing from time to time down at his leather mocassins or at the beautiful black woman by his side, his wife Jenny.